NEUBIAS/training-resources/_modules/datatypes.md

   - "Understand common data types such as 8-bit and 16-bit unsigned integer."

 motivation: |
   Images contain numerical values that must be somehow stored on the hard disc or within the computer memory.
 To do so, for each pixel a certain amount of space (memory) must be allocated (usually measure in bits).
-Generally, the more bits you allocated the bigger are the numbers that you can store, however you also need more space.
-Thus chosing the right data type usually is a balance between what you can represent and how much space you want to afford for this.
-Especially for large image data such as volume EM and light-sheet data the choice of the data type can have quite some impact on your purse.
-In addition, certain operations on images can yield results that yield values outside of the original data type; this is a serious and frequently occurring source of mistakes when handling image data and thus must be well understood!
+Generally, the more bits you allocate, the bigger are the numbers that you can store, however, you also need more space.
+Thus choosing the right data type usually is a balance between what you can represent and how much space you want to afford for this.
+Especially, for large image data such as volume EM and light-sheet data, the choice of the data type can have quite some impact on your purse.
+In addition, certain operations on images can yield results with values outside of the original data type; this is a serious and frequently occurring source of mistakes when handling image data and thus must be well understood!

 concept_map: >
   graph LR